TheBiomics/Molecular-Dynamics/README.md

-# Molecular Dynamics Simulation using Google Colab
+# MD on Google Colab

-## Building Gromacs/NAMD (Open Source) with [GPU Support on Google Colab](https://www.scientificreporters.com/tool/gromacs-installation-with-gpu.html)
+## Building GROMACS 2021 with GPU support on Google Colab
+* Build takes around 65 minutes
+* Pre-build binary and tutorial is available [here&rarr;](https://www.scientificreporters.com/tool/gromacs-installation-with-gpu.html)
+## Building NAMD

-Use *.ipynb file to execute code to build gromacs on google colab's ubuntu environment with GPU RunTime turned on.
+Use [Python script](Google-Colab-NAMD-GPU-2020.py) (can be copied to Colab Notebook Cell) file to execute code to build gromacs on google colab's ubuntu environment with GPU RunTime turned on.

 ## Useful options